-Basically every 2 packets we send an other packet which is the XOR of the previous 2.
+Basically every 2 packets QUIC sends an other packet which is the XOR of the previous 2 (like RAID-4).
 So if one was lost, the receiver can reconstruct it without asking a retransmission.

 This is actually a good idea, and I decided to learn from it and put it into Fenrir.
-However it is not flexible enough, so I created the libRaptorQ project that generalizes the same concept over any number of source packets and repair packets.
+However it is not flexible enough, so I created the libRaptorQ project implements the RaptorQ algorithm that generalizes the same concept over any number of source packets and repair packets.
 It's not as quick as a single XOR, but much more flexible.

 Both QUIC and Fenrir have a variable number of streams to be used in a connection, and both use a 32-bit connection identifier at the beginning of the packet. (in QUIC the id length is actually variable)

-QUIC stream identifiers are actually larger (32 bits) then Fenrir's (16 bits), but really, today's applications use just one stream (TCP) for everything, 65534 streams should be enough.
+QUIC stream identifiers are actually larger (1-8 bytes) then Fenrir's (4 bytes), but really, today's applications use just one stream (TCP) for everything, 65534 streams should be enough.
 Even assuming it is not enough, introducing an other multiplexing layer before the application is trivial.
 Trying to get a proper priority out of all the streams is also an other problem itself.
 Fenrir might move to 64bit connection identifiers, but currently I don't think it is a big improvement.